UAAP Season 79 basketball tournaments: Semifinals

-NU vs. La Salle
+(1) NSNU vs. (4) DLSZ

 In the semifinals, NU has the twice-to-beat advantage, where they only have to win once, while their opponents twice, to progress.

-FEU vs. Ateneo
+(2) FEU Diliman vs. (3) Ateneo

 The FEU Baby Tamaraws had the twice-to-beat advantage after beating the Ateneo Blue Eaglets for the second-seed, which led to a virtual best-of-three playoff series.